any-docs/css/content/reference/properties/font-size-adjust/index.md

 sidebar: cssref
 ---

-The **`font-size-adjust`** [CSS](/en-US/docs/Web/CSS) property provides a way to modify the size of lowercase letters relative to the size of uppercase letters, which defines the overall {{cssxref("font-size")}}.
+The **`font-size-adjust`** [CSS](/en-US/docs/Web/CSS) property provides a way to modify the size of lowercase letters relative to the size of uppercase letters, which defines the overall `font-size`.
 This property is useful for situations where font fallback can occur.

 Legibility can become an issue when the first-choice {{ Cssxref("font-family") }} is unavailable and its replacement fallback font has a significantly different aspect value (height of lowercase letters divided by font size).
 Legibility of fonts, especially at small font sizes, is determined more by the size of lowercase letters than by the size of uppercase letters.
 The `font-size-adjust` property is useful for adjusting the font size of fallback fonts to keep the aspect value across fonts consistent, ensuring that the text appears similar regardless of the font used.